UST-QuAntiL/quantil-docs/docs/developer-guide/docker.md

 1. Navigate inside the root directory of the [quantil-docker repository](https://github.com/UST-QuAntiL/quantil-docker)
 2. Execute `docker-compose pull` - pulls the most recent version of all images
+3. Execute `docker-compose build db`
+4. Starting the DB first: `docker-compose up -d db`
-3. Execute `docker-compose up -d` - starts all services in the background
+5. Execute `docker-compose up -d` - starts all remaining services in the background

 To check if everything is running correctly use the command `docker ps -a` for a list of all running containers and their corresponding containerIds.